ots25/Canon-LBP6000B-Archlinux-Script/README.md

 1- install 'python2' manualy because it was removed from the official repos.

-2- install the driver with: yay -S capt-src
+2- install the driver from AUR with: yay -S capt-src

 3- Run the script with: sudo ./ Canon-LBP6000B.sh